- About Us

-Children and adults with dyslexia usually have healthy eyes and sharp eyesight.
-However, a substantial number of individuals with dyslexia have other visual problems.
+According to the International Dyslexia Association, dyslexia is a "language-based learning disability [and] refers to a cluster of symptoms that result in people having difficulties with specific language skills, particularly reading."
+While dyslexia is not a vision problem, a substantial number of individuals with dyslexia have other visual problems.
 Depending on its severity, a learning-related vision problem can sometimes be misidentified as dyslexia because there are similarities.
 However, it is more common that children with dyslexia also have a visual component that is contributing to their difficulties.

 When a child struggles with reading and learning it is important to first rule out the possibility of a vision problem.
 If a vision problem exists, treatment may involve glasses, optometric vision therapy, or both.
-Optometric vision therapy treats vision problems that can interfere with learning to read, or reading to learn.
-Once the vision problem is treated successfully, tutoring and other special services can become more effective.
+Once the vision problem is treated successfully, tutoring and other special services that aim to alleviate the symptoms of dyslexia can become more effective.

 Vision, Learning & Dyslexia